sihyun-yu/REPA/README.md

   --data-dir=[YOUR_DATA_PATH]
 ```

-Then these scripts will automatically create the folder in `exps` to save logs and checkpoints.
+Then this script will automatically create the folder in `exps` to save logs and checkpoints.
 You can adjust the following options:

 - `--models`: `[SiT-B/2, SiT-L/2, SiT-XL/2]`
 - `--enc-type`: `[dinov2-vit-b, dinov2-vit-l, dinov2-vit-g, dinov1-vit-b, mocov3-vit-b, , mocov3-vit-l, clip-vit-L, jepa-vit-h, mae-vit-l]`